Standing stones and tombs

 Pentre Ifan, in north Pembrokeshire, is the site of the largest and most arresting set of Neolithic tombs anywhere in Wales, perched and stacked atop a grassy slope.
 Once the modern era had begun, it wasn’t long before battles began.

-Swansea, Gower & the Mumbles
+Swansea, Gower and the Mumbles

 Swansea is thought to take its title from the brilliantly named Sweyne Forkbeard, a Danish King with an unmistakably Viking tendency to invade other countries.
 At around the same time, Roger of Montgomery – a close ally of William the Conqueror – was laying down the first building blocks at Pembroke Castle, although the glorious structure of the modern-day coastal castle where Henry VII was born owes much to its subsequent stone reworkings.